 Permanent repair projects are developed following the normal project development process and environmental review procedures.
 These environmental procedures are outside of the other environmental laws emergency procedures.
 Depending on the start time and scope of the work, the project may still be given priority and expedited coordination due to the ER funding timing constraints.
-Permanent Repair must be completed within 270 days to be 100% ER eligible and within 2 years of the emergency declaration to be ER eligible at the normal state match.
+Permanent Repair construction must start within two years after the end of the federal fiscal year in which the event occurs, unless it receives approved exception from FHWA.